 Put away those EZLink cards!
 Bike sharing is the cheaper, greener and healthier way to go – but which schemes are still operating around Singapore?

-We’re loving being able to spend more time outdoors (if the weather permits).
+We love being able to spend more time outdoors (if the weather permits).
 And we all know how easy it is to whizz around Singapore with the kids in tow!
 For starters, we’ve got some great safety tips for cars and taxis, and our complete guide to public transport in Singapore – getting around the island has never been less stressful.
 But what about when we don’t have the kiddos with us, or we want to stay fit, too?
 Pedal power is the way forward, we say – yep, we love to hire bikes in Singapore!
-If you haven’t got your own set of wheels, why not consider bike-sharing schemes?
+If you haven’t got your own set of wheels, why not consider signing up for a bike-sharing scheme?
 While bike sharing was once a flooded market, many companies have ceased operations due to a change in the law by the LTA.
 So, who is still in the saddle, and who has parked up for the final time?

 Everything you need to know about bike sharing in Singapore